-Now, Dan Fogelberg’s song “The Reach” is a beautiful, slow ballad about the cycles of life shown through the sceneries of Maine.
+In this next song, “The Reach,” Dan Fogelberg croons a beautiful, slow ballad about the cycles of life shown through the sceneries of Maine.
 Fogelberg was a talented musician who paired with the likes of the Eagles and Elton John.

 “The Reach” is a song about Maine that encapsulates the spirit of the state.
 It shows the changing season in the autumn leaves and celebrates the hard work of the lobstermen.
-As many know, Maine is known for its lobster and beach towns.
+As many know, the Pine Tree State is known for its lobster and beach towns.

 If you’re from Maine or visiting, this is a calming song for listening to and appreciating the ocean’s raw power and beauty.

 Up next is a song about Maine from a Maine-native musician.
-This rap song “The King of Maine” by Spose has obvious connections from the title and strings reference to Maine throughout the lyrics.
+This rap song “The King Of Maine” by Spose has obvious connections from the title and strings reference to the Pine Tree State throughout the lyrics.
 Spose is a rising rap artist who has humble beginnings selling Maine lobster.

-The rhythmic beat and catchy lyrics describe Spose himself as the King of Maine.
-Spose references Maine’s team, the Celtics, and their hallmark elk and lobster.
+The rhythmic beat and catchy lyrics describe Spose himself as the King Of Maine.
+He references Maine’s team, the Celtics, and their hallmark elk and lobster.
 Throughout the video and the song, Spose also remarks about multiple towns found throughout Maine.